tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 - Automatically deploy to Test.
 - Manual promotion to Production.

-When we create a lifecycle we get the option to deploy automatically, and we can set this *per phase* which is awesome for reducing human bottle necks while retaining control where it matters.
+When we create a life cycle we get the option to deploy automatically, and we can set this *per phase* which is awesome for reducing human bottle necks while retaining control where it matters.

 ![Adding an automatic deployment to a lifecycle](pipelines-for-od-and-vsts\blogimage-automatic-deployment-to-test.png)